Did you know that it’s possible to turn food waste into gold? No, we aren’t talking about alchemy, we’re talking about vermicomposting!

 In addition, not just organic waste can be used.
 Even paper waste (such as newspapers and cardboard) play a role in the composting process.

-Anyone who has been gardening for a long time knows that the cost of fertilizer is one of the most significant costs associated with gardening.
-Nevertheless, the payoff (both in terms of enjoyment as well as the financial savings of growing your own fruits and vegetables) almost always outweighs those costs.
-However, if you could create all the fertilizer you needed, wouldn’t that make gardening that much more enjoyable?
+Anyone who has been gardening for a while knows that fertilizer is one of the most significant expenses in home gardening.
+Nevertheless, the payoff (both in terms of enjoyment as well as the financial savings of growing your own fruits and vegetables) almost always outweighs the costs.
+But, what if you could create all the fertilizer you needed for free?
+Wouldn’t that make gardening that much more enjoyable?

 The compost generated from vermicomposting is called “black gold” for a reason!
 The incredibly nutrient-dense material can turn even the most barren soil (the type of soil you’ll often find in your backyard) into great gardening soil.
-Over time, this “black gold” can save you hundreds if not thousands of dollars that would have otherwise gone to purchasing fertilizer, saving time, money, and the environment!
+Over time, this “black gold” can save you hundreds if not thousands of dollars in fertilizer money!
+That saves time, money, and the environment!

 Vermicomposting is a great activity to teach your child as well.
-It is simple enough that most children will be able to pick it up quickly, but also requires a level of responsibility that will prove invaluable to them down the road.
-Vermicomposting is most effective when it is maintained for a few minutes everyday, and it can be a great alternative (or addition) to teaching your child responsibility through the care of a pet.
+It is simple enough that most children are able to pick it up quickly, but also requires a level of responsibility that proves invaluable down the road.
+Vermicomposting is most effective when it is maintained for a few minutes every day.
+It can be a great alternative (or addition) to teaching your child responsibility through the care of a pet.

-Not only that, but vermicomposting teaches your child about the value of conservation, and can introduce them to the fun and rewarding world of gardening in a way they will understand.
+Not only that, but vermicomposting teaches your child about the value of conservation.
+Raising worms introduces them to the fun and rewarding world of gardening in a way they understand.
 Think about it: many kids play in the dirt anyway, now you can make it a worthwhile endeavor!

-Worm farms are popular in many parts of the world, but they are still relatively new concepts in many parts of the United States.
-If gardening is something that you enjoy talking about with your friends, vermicomposting can be an interesting – and fruitful – conversation.
+Worm farms are popular in many parts of the world.
+However, it’s still a relatively new concept across much of the United States.
+If gardening is something that you enjoy talking about with your friends, vermicomposting can be an interesting and fruitful addition to your conversation.

 Benefits of Worm Castings

 Worm castings generate the best compost in the world.
-Not only is it made with a completely organic process, but it also provides the perfect balance of nitrogen, phosphates, potash, and all the other plant nutrients that your garden needs to thrive.
+Not only are they made through a completely organic process, but they also provide the perfect balance of nitrogen, phosphates, potash, and all the other plant nutrients that your garden needs to thrive.
 Of course, not all worms are the same, and the Red Wiggler worm is by far the best worm for vermicomposting.

 The worm casings themselves are the result of the digestive process the worms go through.
 The material itself naturally mixes into the soil of the worm farm, producing the highly valued fertilizer.